 We always get a real tree from a local nursery.
 Every year I come up with a different color scheme to decorate it using a variety of our favorite ornaments.
 The last two years I used red.
 This year it is black, white and silver.

-Instead of placing every ornament I had on the tree, I went through all my ornaments and picked out all the silver and Mercury glass ornaments.
+Instead of placing every ornament and handmade ornament I had on the tree, I went through all my ornaments and picked out all the silver and Mercury glass ornaments.

 They add a little bit of a vintage touch that I love to see at Christmas.

 The Mercury glass ornaments really come alive at night when they reflect the glow of the white twinkle lights I adore.
 Christmas without twinkle lights on the tree is just not Christmas for me.

 I also chose to keep the Christmas tree decorations and the rest of the house simple so they don’t clash with this view.
 Even in winter when the lake level is down… the lake, big blue sky and nature all around are tough competition for the decorations.

 Our little part of the lake gives us a show from sun up to sun down, providing us with a changing scene all day long.
 I call it my wall art. :-)

 Any added decoration has to work with it… up to a point.

 Do you remember this Christmas tree collar that I made a few years ago using a big basket I found at the thrift store?
 This year after I had the tree up, I decided it needed a touch of glitter.

 To add it, I simply sprayed the tree stand collar with spray glue and shook glitter all over it.